rbaumgar/monitor-demo-app/application-monitorin.md

 In this blog I will guide you

-- how to the enable and application performance monitoring(APM)
+- how to the enable an application performance monitoring(APM)

-- how to space an user application based on application metrics with a Horizontal Pod Aotoscaler(HPA)
+- how to scale an user application based on application metrics with a Horizontal Pod Aotoscaler(HPA)

 For the monitoring I will use the OpenShift Monitoring with a new feature for *monitoring your own services*.